edamame-load-test/edamame-load-test.github.io/docs/case-study.md

 <figure>
   <img src={HttpOnly} alt="Diagram showing that a load test that only tests the HTTP protocol doesn't comprehensively test an application that has real time services that use the WebSocket protocol"/>
   <figcaption align = "center" >
-    Figure 4.1: A load test using an HTTP API blaster only tests part of the system and doesn't test any real time services that rely on WebSockets
+    Figure 4.1: A load test simulating HTTP traffic alone only tests part of the system and doesn't test any real-time services that rely on WebSockets
   </figcaption>
 </figure>